IndiraBiswas/Visual-Automation-Playwright/README.md

 ### ✅ Employee Addition and Details Page
 - Compare the UI of the "Add Employee" form and the "Employee Details" page after saving a new employee.

-### ✅ Supervisor Assignment Confirmation
-- Verify the UI of the Supervisor Assignment section after assigning a supervisor to an employee.

 ## 🔍 How Playwright Handles Visual Testing
 - Playwright uses `expect(page).toHaveScreenshot()` to capture and compare screenshots.